 In 1812, Jacob and Wilhelm Grimm published their first edition of Children’s and Household Tales, featuring 86 fairy tales collected from throughout Germany.
-By the time the final edition was released in 1857, the tally of what became more commonly known as Grimm’s Fairy Tales had risen to 211 and contained some of the most well-known stories in western culture.
+By the time the final edition was released in 1857, the tally of what became more commonly known as Grimm’s Fairy Tales had risen to 211 and contained some of the most well-known stories in Western culture.

 “What fascinated or compelled the Grimms to concentrate on old German literature was a belief that the most natural and pure forms of culture – those which held the community together – were linguistic and were to be located in the past,” he explains in The Brothers Grimm: From Enchanted Forests to the Modern World.
 “They were intent on using the tales to document basic truths about the customs and practices of the German people and on preserving their authentic ties to the oral tradition.”